MalteWillmes/sfecol/README.md

 ## Usage
 ***
-The colour palettes are stored as a list named `sfe_palettes`.
+The color palettes are stored as a list named `sfe_palettes`.
 Thus you can see a list of the available palettes like so:
 ```r
 library(sfecol)
 names(sfe_palettes)
 [1] "delsme" "chinook" "chinookcarc" "southbay" "baslu"
 ```

-A helper function `sfe_pal()` returns the desited colour palette as a vector: For example:
+A helper function `sfe_pal()` returns the desited color palette as a vector: For example:
 ```r
 sfe_pal("delsme")
 [1] "#304247" "#D1D0B3" "#828D6D" "#8DBA71" "#92A2AF" "#447484"